-Many job seekers ask “Do I need to put all past work experience on a resume?”
-The answer is….no.
-You do not need to include all of your past work experience on a resume.
-The main purpose of a resume is to show that you’re qualified for the particular position you're applying to, not to provide an overview of your entire work history.
-We will show you situations where you can leave some of your work experience off of your resume.
+But let’s first remember that the main purpose of a resume is to show that you’re qualified for the particular position you're applying for, not to provide an overview of your entire work history.
+With that in mind, we will show you situations where you can safely leave some of your work experience off your resume.

 When should you include short-term employment?

-You could include short-term employment if you were not let go for poor performance and gained experience/skills that are relevant to the position you’re applying for.
-You may want to include the reason for this short term employment on your cover letter.
+You can include short-term employment if you gained experience and skills that are relevant to the position you’re applying for.
+It is a pertinent idea to include the reason for this short-term employment within your cover letter.

-“My most recent position at XYZ corp was cut short due to the company shutting down.
-I was, however, able to reduce overhead expenses by 14% and…”
+“My most recent position at XYZ Corporation was cut short due to the company shutting down.
+I was, however, able to reduce overhead expenses by 14% during my tenure.”

-Including a position you were employed at for a month to 3 months should almost never be listed on your resume unless it was a contract position.
-We wrote a post here on including contract work on a resume.
+Pro Tip: Including a position where you were employed for under three months should almost never be listed on your resume unless it was a contract position.

-We wrote a good post here with more information on how many years of work experience to include on a resume.
+For more details, check out our post on how many years of work experience to include on a resume.